-Learn how Dow is designing its materials for circularity to reduce environmental impact and ensure product integrity for brand owners and manufacturers.
+Learn how Dow is designing its materials for circularity to reduce environmental impact and ensure product integrity for brand owners and manufacturers, including converters.

-Learn how we can meet targets to enable recyclability.
+Learn how circular packaging design can help you meet targets to enable recyclability.

 Dow partnered with Mengniu, a leading dairy brand in China, to develop an all-polyethylene (PE) yogurt pouch designed for recyclability.
 Using INNATE™ TF-BOPE Resins from Dow, this innovative packaging helps ensure enhanced performance while supporting closed-loop recycling.
 As part of Mengniu’s goal for 100% recyclable packaging by 2025, this option marks a significant step toward a circular economy, reducing reliance on nonrenewable resources and aligning with China’s Zero-waste Cities initiative.